ak1215/GradeBookM326/README.md

 # GradeBookM326
-Here you can fin our code and two documentation.
+Here you can find our code and two documentation.